mathshop/QBRating/README.md

 Hello,

 I created a short application that calculates Quarterback rating.
 It is designed using a factory design pattern for future implementations of a File repository instead of only an in-memory repository.
-Unit tests were implemented to ensure UI and BLL validations were worked as intended.
+Unit tests were implemented to ensure UI and BLL validations were working as intended.

 Please let me know if you guys happen to find any bugs!